-“I think the future for suckler farming in Ireland is good, but we need to improve the quality of our herd.
-Just keep in mind, the day you buy, is the day you sell.”
+“I think the future for suckler farming in Ireland is good, but we need to improve the quality of our herd.”

 Those are the words of 38-year-old pedigree and commercial suckler farmer, Alan Feeney.